OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 ---

 :::hint
 The Early Access Preview of the cloud target discovery feature was added in **Octopus 2022.1** and is enabled via **{{Configuration, Features}}**.
+The preview does not currently include removal of targets when the cloud resource is removed, this is on our roadmap.
 :::

 Octopus can discover deployment targets during deployments using tags added to your cloud resources.
-Octopus will remove any discovered targets when the associated cloud resource is removed.
 Target discovery takes place during deployment, and is useful when your deployment process creates your target cloud infrastructure before deploying software to it.

 :::hint
 We recommend cloud target discovery over the existing [dynamic infrastructure](/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md) functionality.